Shenzhen Bao'an International Airport: Former terminals

-These terminals covered an area of 152,000 sq meters and consisting of 24 jetways.
-The International Terminal D was opened in December 2008.
+Terminal A and B primarily served domestic flights.
+Terminal D, the international terminal, was opened in December 2008.
 It had no air gates of its own, just airside bus service to distant positions around the airport.
+These terminals covered an area of 152000 m2 and consisted of 24 jetways.
+All three former terminals were closed on 27 November 2013, with the brand new replacement Terminal 3 opening the following day.

 Current terminal

 At the beginning of 2008 the 1.6 km long new terminal commenced being built as one of main works for the 2011 Summer Universiade.
 This new terminal building was called "Terminal 3" from the beginning of construction until its formal opening.
 Soon after the decision of the closure of Terminals A, B and D, "Terminal 3" was renamed as it was the only terminal building in operation.
-The terminal was opened on 28 November 2013 after 4 years of planning and construction.
+The terminal was opened on 28 November 2013 after four years of planning and construction.

 Further expansions

-A new satellite concourse, designed by Aedas, is under planning and construction.
+A new satellite concourse, designed by Aedas, opened in December 2021.
+It is located directly to the north of the existing Terminal 3 building and is designed with a capacity of 22 million passengers per year.
+It is directly connected to the main terminal by an automated people mover (APM) system.